Rubjerg/Graphviz.NetWrapper/README.md

             // If we have a given dot file (in this case the one we generated above), we can also read it back in RootGraph root = RootGraph.FromDotFile(TestContext.CurrentContext.TestDirectory + "/out.dot");

-            // Let's have graphviz compute a dot layout for us root.ComputeLayout();

-            // We can export this to svg
+            // We can ask GraphViz to compute a layout and render it to svg root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/dot_out.svg");

-            root.RenderToFile(TestContext.CurrentContext.TestDirectory + "/dot_out.svg", "svg");
+            // We can use layout engines other than dot by explicitly passing the engine we want root.ToSvgFile(TestContext.CurrentContext.TestDirectory + "/neato_out.svg", LayoutEngines.Neato);

-            // Or programatically read out the layout attributes Node nodeA = root.GetNode("A");
+            // Or we can ask GraphViz to compute the layout and programatically read out the layout attributes
+            // This will create a copy of our original graph with layout information attached to it in the form of attributes.
+            RootGraph layout = root.CreateLayout();

+            // There are convenience methods available that parse these attributes for us and give back the layout
+            // information in an accessible form.
+            Node nodeA = layout.GetNode("A");
             PointF position = nodeA.GetPosition();
             Utils.AssertPattern(@"{X=[\d.]+, Y=[\d.]+}", position.ToString());

-            // Like a bounding box of an object RectangleF nodeboundingbox = nodeA.GetBoundingBox();
+            RectangleF nodeboundingbox = nodeA.GetBoundingBox();
             Utils.AssertPattern(@"{X=[\d.]+,Y=[\d.]+,Width=[\d.]+,Height=[\d.]+}", nodeboundingbox.ToString());

             // Or splines between nodes
-            Node nodeB = root.GetNode("B");
+            Node nodeB = layout.GetNode("B");
-            Edge edge = root.GetEdge(nodeA, nodeB, "Some edge name");
+            Edge edge = layout.GetEdge(nodeA, nodeB, "Some edge name");
             PointF[] spline = edge.GetFirstSpline();
             string splineString = string.Join(", ", spline.Select(p => p.ToString()));
             string expectedSplinePattern =